 A Precipitation Calculator allows you to set the conditions for, and perform, a precipitation calculation.
-Details about this activity are described in Precipitation Calculator.

 Demo Database Packages for the Examples Collection

 Both a thermodynamic and mobility database are required to run the Precipitation Module simulation.
 If you have a Precipitation Module (TC-PRISMA) license you can run all the examples as the demonstration database packages are included with your installation.
 Select the database packages from the System Definer-Configuration window to run a simulation.